A Logical Calculus of the Ideas Immanent in Nervous Activity

-"A Logical Calculus of the Ideas Immanent in Nervous Activity" is a 1943 article written by Warren McCulloch and Walter Pitts.
-The paper, published in the journal The Bulletin of Mathematical Biophysics, proposed a mathematical model of the nervous system as a network of simple logical elements, later known as artificial neurons, or McCulloch-Pitts neurons.
+"A Logical Calculus of the Ideas Immanent in Nervous Activity" is a 1943 paper written by Warren Sturgis McCulloch and Walter Pitts, published in the journal The Bulletin of Mathematical Biophysics.
+The paper proposed a mathematical model of the nervous system as a network of simple logical elements, later known as artificial neurons, or McCulloch–Pitts neurons.
 These neurons receive inputs, perform a weighted sum, and fire an output signal based on a threshold function.
 By connecting these units in various configurations, McCulloch and Pitts demonstrated that their model could perform all logical functions.

 It is a seminal work in cognitive science, computational neuroscience, computer science, and artificial intelligence.
 It was a foundational result in automata theory.
 John von Neumann cited it as a significant result.

 Mathematics

 The artificial neuron used in the original paper is slightly different from the modern version.
 They considered neural networks that operate in discrete steps of time $t = 0, 1, \dots$.

 The neural network contains a number of neurons.
 Let the state of a neuron $i$ at time $t$ be $N_i(t)$.
 The state of a neuron can either be 0 or 1, standing for "not firing" and "firing".
 Each neuron also has a firing threshold $\theta$, such that it fires if the total input exceeds the threshold.

 Each neuron can connect to any other neuron (including itself) with positive synapses (excitatory) or negative synapses (inhibitory).
 That is, each neuron can connect to another neuron with a weight $w$ taking an integer value.
 A peripheral afferent is a neuron with no incoming synapses.

 We can regard each neural network as a directed graph, with the nodes being the neurons, and the directed edges being the synapses.
 A neural network has a circle or a circuit if there exists a directed circle in the graph.